dedy6264/blessed-day-invitation/database_documentation.md

 5. couples → wedding_events (One-to-Many): One couple can have multiple wedding events
 6. wedding_events → locations (One-to-One): Each wedding event has a location
 7. wedding_events → gallery_images (One-to-Many): Each wedding event can have multiple gallery images
-8. wedding_events → bank_accounts (One-to-Many): Each wedding event can have multiple bank accounts
+8. wedding_events → gifts (One-to-Many): Each wedding event can have multiple gifts
 9. wedding_events → guest_messages (One-to-Many): Each wedding event can have multiple guest messages
 10. couples → timeline_events (One-to-Many): One couple can have multiple timeline events
 11. guests → invitations (One-to-Many): One guest can receive multiple invitations